 This account holds the difference between council tax and business rates income included in the comprehensive income and expenditure statement and the amount required by regulation to be credited to the General Fund.
 The balance represents an accumulated deficit for the Runnymede share of council tax and business rates surpluses and deficits only.
-The shares of council tax and business rates surpluses and deficits and other taxpayer balances attributable to Surrey County Council ,Surrey Police Authority and Central Government are included in the balance sheet (as a net debtor).
+The shares of council tax and business rates surpluses and deficits only.
+The shares of council tax and business rates surpluses and deficits only.
+The shares of council tax and business rates surpluses and deficits only.
+The shares of council tax and business rates surpluses and deficits only.
+The shares of council tax and business rates surpluses and deficits only.